Micro Master's Degree in Managing Employment Relations and Employment Law

 • Relating to own country:

-• Employment Protection Legislation Index (OECD); reasons for dismissal, organisational formal policy and procedures within the statute; situations where dismissal is likely to be unfair; whistle-blowing; constructive dismissal; redundancy payment notice period; consultation with employer; options for other employment; and time off to find a new job.
+• Employment Protection Legislation Index (OECD); reasons for dismissal, organisational formal policy and procedures within the statute; situations where clearance is likely to be unfair; whistle-blowing; constructive dismissal; redundancy payment notice period; consultation with the employer; options for other employment; and time off to find a new job.

 • Theories of employment relations roles of the different stakeholders in managing the employment relationship